lsst-dm/dmtn-091/index.rst

 5. HSC SSP Deep or Ultra-Deep:
     - grizy; exposure times 3-5 minutes; tens of epochs available
-    - two UD fields and 15 deep fields
+    - Two UD fields and 15 deep fields
     - Open Time observations from Yoshida
-    - tens of epochs over a couple of nights for a range of fields
+    - Tens of epochs over a couple of nights for a range of fields
     - GAMA09 and VVDS overlap SSP wide (only) but Yoshida reports the seeing was bad (~1")